FuckingNode/fuckingnode.github.io/docs/about/social.md

     ---

-    This isn't really _our own YouTube_, it's the creator's personal channel and has unrelated stuff.
-Still, major release trailers will be here (and a trailer for V3 is work in progress).
+    The creator's personal channel*.
+Major release trailers will be here. (\*as such, unrelated stuff also hangs in there).

     [:octicons-arrow-right-24: Watch us](https://youtube.com/watch?v=_lppvGYUXNk)